Conservative Party (UK)

-The Conservative Party, officially the Conservative and Unionist Party and also known colloquially as the Tories, is one of the two main political parties in the United Kingdom, along with the Labour Party.
-It is the current governing party, having won the 2019 general election.
-It has been the primary governing party in the United Kingdom since 2010.
-The party is on the centre-right of the political spectrum, and encompasses various ideological factions including one-nation conservatives, Thatcherites, and traditionalist conservatives.
-The party currently has 355 Members of Parliament, 260 members of the House of Lords, 9 members of the London Assembly, 31 members of the Scottish Parliament, 16 members of the Welsh Parliament, 4 directly elected mayors, 30 police and crime commissioners, and around 6,619 local councillors.
-It holds the annual Conservative Party Conference.
+The Conservative and Unionist Party, commonly the Conservative Party and colloquially the Tories, is one of the two main political parties in the United Kingdom, along with the Labour Party.
+It sits on the centre-right to right-wing of the left–right political spectrum.
+Following its defeat by Labour at the 2024 general election it is currently the second-largest party by the number of votes cast and number of seats in the House of Commons; as such it has the formal parliamentary role of His Majesty's Most Loyal Opposition.
+It encompasses various ideological factions including one-nation conservatives, Thatcherites and traditionalist conservatives.
+There have been 20 Conservative prime ministers.

 The Conservative Party was founded in 1834 from the Tory Party and was one of two dominant political parties in the 19th century, along with the Liberal Party.
-Under Benjamin Disraeli, it played a preeminent role in politics at the height of the British Empire.
-In 1912, the Liberal Unionist Party merged with the party to form the Conservative and Unionist Party.
-Since the 1920s, the Labour Party emerged to be the Conservatives' main rival and the Conservative–Labour political rivalry has shaped modern British politics for the last century.
+Under Benjamin Disraeli it played a preeminent role in politics at the height of the British Empire.
+In 1912 the Liberal Unionist Party merged with the party to form the Conservative and Unionist Party.
+Its rivalry with the Labour Party has shaped modern British politics for the last century.
+David Cameron sought to modernise the party after his election as leader in 2005, and the party governed from 2010 to 2024 under five prime ministers, latterly Rishi Sunak.